Children's Bureau Discretionary Grants

 Literature Review

-Explore the literature on practices that have been used in Tribal communities to confront and address child maltreatment, with an emphasis on programs and interventions that were Tribally created, Tribally adapted, or showed promise for adaptation.
+Explore practices that have been used in Tribal communities to address child maltreatment, with an emphasis on programs and interventions that were created or adapted by Tribes or that showed promise for adaptation.

 QIC-EY NOW